itzsouravkumar/Capgemini-clone/README.md

 # Capgemini Homepage Clone - Next.js Project

-This project is a pixel-perfect, responsive clone of the [Capgemini Official Homepage](https://www.capgemini.com/), built using **Next.js** with full support for animations, responsive design, and reusable components.
+This project is basic clone of the [Capgemini Official Homepage](https://www.capgemini.com/), built using **Next.js** with full support for animations, responsive design, and reusable components.

 ---